-- 7.12.1 Policy DM9 states that the Council will only grant planning permission for development on, or near to, former landfill sites or on land which is suspected to be contaminated where the Council is satisfied that there will be no threat to the health of future users or occupiers of the site or neighbouring land, and there will be no adverse impact on the quality of local ground water or surface water quality. - 7.12.2 The application is accompanied by a preliminary contamination risk assessment which suggests a low risk.
-However, further investigations are recommended and the Environmental Health officer agrees and recommends further site investigation be secured by condition.
+- 7.12.1 Policy DM9 states that the Council will only grant planning permission for development on, or near to, former landfill sites or on land which is suspected to be contaminated where the Council is satisfied that there will be no threat to the health of future users or occupiers of the site or neighbouring land, and there will be no adverse impact on the quality of local ground water or surface water quality. - 7.12.2 The application is accompanied by a preliminary contamination risk assessment which indicates a low risk of contamination.
+However, further investigations are recommended and the Environmental Health officer has recommended further site investigations be secured by condition.
+Subject to those investigations being secured by condition, there are no material concerns in respect of the development regarding contamination.